Docs

 POSTGRESQL_CSV

-Default PostgreSQL CSV format used by the COPY
+Default PostgreSQL CSV format used by the COPY operation.

 Settings are: